2019 in Review Fast Facts - KTVZ

 December 26 – Prime Minister Netanyahu wins Likud party leadership race.

-December 28 – At least 79 people are killed by a car bomb explosion at a busy intersection on the outskirts of Somalia’s capital, Mogadishu.
+December 28 – At least 85 people are killed by a car bomb explosion at a busy intersection on the outskirts of Somalia’s capital, Mogadishu.
+Al Qaeda affiliate Al-Shabaab claims responsibility.

 Awards and Winners